emilk/egui/README.md

 ### Name

-The name of the library and the project is "Egui" and pronounced as "e-gooey".
+The name of the library and the project is "egui" and pronounced as "e-gooey".

-The library was originally called "Emigui", but was renamed to Egui in 2020.
+The library was originally called "Emigui", but was renamed to "egui" in 2020.

 ### Credits / Licenses

-Egui author: Emil Ernerfeldt
+egui author: Emil Ernerfeldt

-Egui is under MIT OR Apache-2.0 license.
+egui is under MIT OR Apache-2.0 license.

 Fonts: